 We often think of life insurance as a solo experience, the smart choice for the head of a household, or the main family financial supporter.
 But life insurance is much more multi-dimensional than that and can be used for specific business reasons or as part of estate planning.
-That is the case of Second to Die Life Insurance Policy also known as Survivorship Whole Life Insurance, designed to insure two people under one policy with one premium payment.
+That is the case of “Second-to-Die Life Insurance Policy”.
+It is also known as Survivorship Whole Life Insurance and is designed to insure two people under one policy with one premium payment.

 Two Types of Joint Life Policies